SunsetFi/simply-openapi/readme.md

 You are now ready to use the router in your app.
 See [Using the produced router](#using-the-produced-router).

+### Producing routers from OpenAPI spec annotated with the SEC extensions

+TODO

 ## Using the produced router

 The routers produced by SEC are miniamlistic and only cover mapping openapi requests to handlers.
 SEC stays out of the way of building your express app so you can configure it however you like, including additional routing, error handling, static resources, and any other features you desire.